-Refer to CBSE Class 11 Political Science Introduction MCQs provided below.
-CBSE Class 11 Political Science MCQs with answers available in Pdf for free download.
-The MCQ Questions for Class 11 Political Science with answers have been prepared as per the latest syllabus, CBSE books and examination pattern suggested in Class 11 by CBSE, NCERT and KVS.
-Multiple Choice Questions for Chapter 1 Introduction are an important part of exams for Class 11 Political Science and if practiced properly can help you to get higher marks.
+Practice CBSE Class 11 Political Science Introduction MCQs Set A provided below.
+The MCQ Questions for Class 11 Chapter 1 Introduction Political Science with answers and follow the latest CBSE/ NCERT and KVS patterns.
 Refer to more Chapter-wise MCQs for CBSE Class 11 Political Science and also download more latest study material for all subjects

 MCQ for Class 11 Political Science Chapter 1 Introduction